Busha: Social and cultural background

 It also includes a park with neo-pagan sculptures.
 The Ukrainian government created the Buszy park historical cultural in 2000.

 Furthermore, there are special caves that can be found, near the village.
 Until the 20th century they were covered with sand.
 That is why they were discovered quite recently.
 Even the Dalai Lama came there once and described it as a special place where Earth is connected with God and the Universe.

 Today the village has around 850 inhabitants.
 Rural tourism in the form of ecotourism has been noticeable developing over the last years.

 Image Mapping project

 In 2013, the regional NGOs Pangeya Ultima and Nashe Podilla organized the Image Mapping project in Busha with help of EVS volunteers.
 Its aim is to uncover beautiful and interesting monuments and places that are not very popular amongst tourists yet.
 This is tried to be done by highlighting these spots with specially produced picture frames providing information for the visitor, while showing him an unhindered view onto the object.

 Logistics

 Every weekend on Saturday and Sunday a bus leaving Vinnytsia at 8:45am heads to the village of Busha.
-This timetable is only valid until November 19 in 2017.
+This timetable is only valid until November 19, 2017.

+In culture

+In 1894 Ukrainian writer Mykhailo Starytsky published a short story describing the events of the 1654 Siege of Busha.
+Later it was reworked by the author into a drama.